bejayoharen/bjorg.github.io/_drafts/autonomy-vs-clarity.md

 ### Pitfalls

-Of course there's a limit to how many decisions a single leader can be involved in, so it's important to realize that you need to think carefully about how to scale this style of leadership.
+Of course there's a limit to how many decisions a single leader can be involved in, so you need to think carefully about how to scale this style of leadership.
 As you grow, you need to decide which decisions you need need to be involved in, and still have a system for letting the org make other decisions without you.[^orgdesign]

-Furthermore, if you get too involved in areas where someone perfectly competent is in place already, this can feel like micromanaging.
+Furthermore, if you get too involved in areas where someone better suited to make decisions than you is in place already, getting deeply involved can feel like micromanaging or like constantly second-guessing their decision.
 Decide carefully if you need to be deeply involved or simply provide clarity on the plan and expectations.

-If you don't know the details well, this kind of management can be the worst -- you are now a micromanaging boss who doesn't understand the details.
+If you don't know the details well, this kind of leadership can be the worst -- you are now a micromanaging boss who doesn't understand the details.
 Using this style when you are new to a company or a project is generally a disaster.

 # Leadership by policy